 If you routinely outpace your satiety signals by eating really, really fast, then the makers of this device are hoping that it may be just what the doctor (or dentist) ordered.
-Called, SMART for “sensor monitored alimentary restriction therapy,” this plastic palate insert reduces your oral capacity so you have to take smaller bites and chew your food more thoroughly.
+Called, SMART for “sensor monitored alimentary restriction therapy”, this plastic palate insert reduces your oral capacity so you have to take smaller bites and chew your food more thoroughly.

-In an uncontrolled study that appeared in the journal Obesity, 20 overweight and obese participants who self identified as “fast eaters” were prescribed a healthy diet and the device.
-Only 16 people completed the study and the devices were not used for every meal (average was about 10 meals/week).
+In an uncontrolled study that appeared in the journal Obesity, 20 overweight and obese participants who self-identified as “fast eaters” were prescribed a healthy diet and the device.
+Only 16 people completed the study and the devices were not used for every meal (the average use was about 10 meals/week).
 This may have been because the device made people gag and lisp.
-In fact, some of the participants felt so self conscious that “they either ate their lunch alone at work, avoided lunchroom conversations or avoided wearing it altogether.”
+In fact, some of the participants felt so self-conscious that “they either ate their lunch alone at work, avoided lunchroom conversations, or avoided wearing it altogether.”

 After 16 weeks, the mean weight loss was five kilograms with an associated reduction in waist and hip circumferences.
 All of the unfortunate folks in this study reported eating more slowly and being more conscious of portion size and satiation (these are very good things).

 In a story about the device, the President of Obesity Canada, Dr. David Lau says the paper shows “proof of concept”.
 I am sorry, but I don’t think it shows much, if anything, because the “n” was only 16 and there was no control group.
 In fact, I wonder how the authors got this paper, which was paid for by the SMART manufacturer, Scientific Intake, published in such a good journal in the first place.